The Foggy Battle Inside: Experiencing a Head Cold

 Symptoms Description

 Nasal Congestion One of the most common symptoms of a head cold is nasal congestion or a stuffy nose.
 It occurs when the blood vessels in the nasal passages become inflamed, leading to a blockage.
-This can make breathing difficult and cause a sensation of in the sinuses.
+This can make breathing difficult and cause a sensation of pressure in the sinuses.

 Runny Nose A runny nose is another prevalent symptom of a head cold.
 It is characterized by the excessive production of mucus, which can be clear or thick and colored.
 This can result in a constant need for tissues and may lead to nasal irritation or soreness.